JSedlmeir92/e-Prescriptions/README.md

 - Other: Port 8999 (really?)

 # Description
-The application launches two blockchains (the PBS blockchain from Luxemburg and an Indy blockchain for handling SSI operations).
+The application launches two blockchains (a local Quorum-network and an Indy blockchain for handling SSI operations).
 To interact with the SSI applications, a standardized wallet and generic protocols, such as aca-py, are used (and launched).
 The patient is at the center of the application and the data finally belongs to the one person, whom it concerns most.
 The front-end is organized as a Django project.
 Web-Apps simplify interaction for issuers and verifiers of digital health credentials.